We are experiencing high communication volume. We thank you for your patience and ask that you call us at 410-735-6277 for faster service.

 Technology has revolutionized the way writing applies to our personal and professional lives, and the need for students to develop good writing skills long before they enter college and the workforce has grown.
-Students in CTY writing courses master critical writing skills by engaging in class discussions, close-readings, writing exercises, and workshops.
-CTY’s fiction, nonfiction, poetry, and analytical-essay writing courses follow the same model used in Johns Hopkins University’s Writing Seminars.
+Students in CTY writing courses master critical writing skills by engaging in class discussions, close readings, writing exercises, and workshops.
+CTY’s fiction, nonfiction, poetry, and analytical essay writing courses follow the same model used in Johns Hopkins University’s writing seminars.
 Instructors are typically working writers who hold advanced degrees in creative writing, composition, or literature.
-Students complete CTY writing courses with a foundation for success in AP and college-level courses and with the confidence to express their voices through many different genres of writing.
+Students complete CTY writing courses with the confidence to express their voices through many different genres of writing.

 Please note that the sample syllabi are meant to provide an idea of the level of the course and whether or not the content area interests you.
 CTY instructors are given guidelines within which they each develop their own syllabi.
 Choice and sequencing of topics within the content area, as well as specific activities, labs, and assignments, will vary.

-Participants in this course examine the concepts and practices authors use to craft engaging personal essays and learn to use the literary devices and figurative language common in fiction and poetry to enrich their own nonfiction prose.
+Participants in this course examine the concepts and practices authors use to craft engaging personal essays; they also learn how to enrich their own nonfiction prose by using the literary devices and figurative language common in fiction and poetry.

 In addition to daily readings, informal writing assignments, and regular workshops, students complete several major writing projects.
-They gain a clearer sense of the skills and practices of successful writers and greater knowledge of their own strengths as authors.
-In addition, they leave the course with critical-reading skills that transcend disciplines and will help them in future coursework.
+They gain a clearer sense of the skills and practices of successful writers, as well as greater knowledge of their own strengths as authors.
+In addition, they leave the course with critical reading skills that transcend disciplines and will help them in future coursework.

 Sample texts: Back to the Lake: A Reader for Writers, Cooley; materials compiled by the instructor.